-With open and semi-open adoption, birth mothers, adoptive families and their children are able to remain an important part of each other’s lives, receiving pictures and letter updates, exchanging emails and phone calls, and even visiting in person.
+With open in North Carolina, birth mothers, adoptive families and their children are able to remain an important part of each other’s lives, receiving pictures and letter updates, exchanging emails and phone calls, and even visiting in person.

 In this article, learn more about open adoption with A Child’s Hope and the many benefits it offers today’s children, birth parents and adoptive families.